jordandalt/StormSurge/README.md

 Outputs:
 - CSV file of cleaned surge date ranges
-- CSV file of daily precipitation measurements for each day of surge event (-/+ 1 day) for each weather station near surge event
+- CSV file of "completeness" values for all supplied weather stations

-To-do:
+- CSV file of 90th percentile precipitation values for all weather stations above a user-defined completeness threshold
-- Additional data analysis on precipitation measurements
+- CSV file of daily precipitation measurements for each day of surge event (-/+ 1 day) for each weather station (that meets completeness threshold)